Neuro-Symbolic AI for Cybersecurity: State of the Art, Challenges, and Opportunities: Uniqueness and Comparative Analysis

-This survey introduces novel analytical frameworks that advance NeSy cybersecurity research, emphasizing the G-I-A framework to ensure robust grounding, instructible adaptation, and alignment with defensive objectives.
-These frameworks address gaps in existing literature while providing practical guidance for operational deployment.

-\textbf{G-I-A Framework Innovation.} The G-I-A framework formalizes the integration of grounding (conceptual understanding), instructibility (analyst-guided adaptation), and alignment (consistency with cybersecurity goals) through a mathematical model (see Sec.~\ref{sec:foundations}).
-Unlike prior surveys, which lack such a unified approach, this framework provides a lens for evaluating NeSy systems across applications, from intrusion detection to autonomous operations \cite{wang2024towards, bhuyan2024neuro}.
-Its novelty lies in its systematic operationalization, though empirical validation remains a future research priority.

-\textbf{Dual-Use Analysis with Responsible Development.} This work provides comprehensive analysis of NeSy's dual-use implications, examining autonomous systems achieving notable success rates on zero-day vulnerabilities and cost reductions from approximately \$100 down to \$24.40 per exploit \cite{fang2024teams}.
-By integrating responsible development principles (e.g., defensive co-development, technical safeguards), it ensures alignment with cybersecurity objectives, addressing a gap in surveys that overlook offensive implications \cite{rodriguez2025framework}.
+The G-I-A framework (§\ref{sec:foundations}) provides a structured lens for evaluating NeSy systems across cybersecurity applications, from intrusion detection to autonomous operations \cite{wang2024towards,bhuyan2024neuro}.
+This survey also examines NeSy's dual-use implications, including autonomous systems in the broader survey corpus achieving notable success rates on zero-day vulnerabilities and cost reductions from approximately \$100 down to \$24.40 per exploit \cite{zhu2026teams}, and integrates responsible development principles to address offensive implications alongside defensive advances \cite{rodriguez2025framework}.

-\textbf{Multi-Agent Architecture Superiority.} The survey's analysis of multi-agent NeSy systems documents dramatic performance gains, with multi-agent frameworks outperforming single-agent baselines by over 200\% in some penetration testing scenarios \cite{kong2025vulnbot, fang2024teams}.
-This perspective, absent in prior reviews, provides practical guidance for implementing scalable, instructible systems.

-\textbf{Causal Reasoning as Transformative Capability.} The integration of causal reasoning enables NeSy systems to move beyond correlation-based analysis to genuine attack causality understanding, supporting proactive defense through counterfactual scenarios.
-This novel focus, not covered in existing surveys, aligns with the manuscript's future research priorities for causal model development \cite{jaimini2024causal, rawal2025causality}.